-Gorilla trekking is defined as a hike to the tropical forests of Africa to see the mountain gorillas in their natural habitat.
+Gorilla trekking refers to hiking through the tropical rainforests of Africa to see the mountain gorillas in their natural habitat.

-A Gorilla Trek is a highlight of all visits done in Uganda and Rwanda and certainly mountain gorillas are the major reason as to why very many people visit these 2 destinations.
+A Gorilla Trek is a highlight of all visits done in Uganda, DR Congo and Rwanda to see up close the mountain gorillas and certainly mountain gorillas are the major reason as to why very many people visit these 3 destinations.

 When To Go To See The Mountain Gorillas In Africa?

-- January and February: Low season offering less huge crowds.
+- January and February: High season with huge crowds.
 Very little or no rain.

-- March, April and May: It rains a lot during these months.
+- March, April and May: Low season.
+It rains a lot during these months.
 Most challenging during the trek, the slopes are slippery.

 - June, July & August: Peak season, it’s important to book early with us since Gorilla trekking permits run out.
-Best time for gorilla safari in Uganda and Rwanda.
+This is the best time for gorilla safari in Uganda and Rwanda.

 - $50 to 100 for budget accommodation